GOP embraces Trump as never before with anti-impeachment

 “Trump is strong as a tank with Republicans,” said Rep. Patrick McHenry of North Carolina, a member of the House GOP leadership.
 He said that along with what he called Democrats’ weak evidence against Trump and unfair impeachment process, “The combination of the three make this one of the easier votes we’ll cast.”

 In the short-term, it was moderate Democrats from swing districts who seemed most at risk.
-Nearly all were expected to back impeachment, which could cost some their careers in next November’s congressional elections.
+Nearly all backed impeachment, which could cost some their careers in next November’s congressional elections.
 The most vulnerable include several of the 31 Democrats representing districts Trump won in 2016, many of whom are freshmen.

 “Today may be the only consequential vote they ever cast, because they won’t be back,” said Rep. Mark Meadows, R-N.C., one of Trump’s staunchest defenders.